 In these Terms and Conditions, the following words and phrases shall, save where the context requires otherwise, have the following meanings:

 “Customer Due Diligence” (”CDD”) shall mean relevant verification measures for any settlor, protector or trustee of a trust; or any founder, guardian or foundation council member of a foundation; or any beneficial owner, director or secretary of a company, for which Fairway provides Services and for any person who has any power over the disposition of property and assets which are subject to any trust, foundation or company, or any person on whose behalf a transaction is being conducted (and includes the person who exercises ultimate effective control over a body corporate or unincorporate) and any other person required to be verified for customer due diligence purposes under the laws of the local jurisdiction;

-“General Data Protection Regulation” or “GDPR” means Regulation (EU) 2016/679 of the European Parliament and the Council of the European Union adopted on 27 April 2016 and enforceable on 25 May 2018.
-It is a regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data;
+“Data Protection Legislation” means the Data Protection (Jersey) Law, 2018 and “General Data Protection Regulation” or “GDPR” means Regulation (EU) 2016/679 of the European Parliament and the Council of the European Union adopted on 27 April 2016 and enforceable on 25 May 2018.
+The Data Protection Legislation governs the protection of natural persons with regard to the processing of personal data and on the free movement of such data;

 “Fairway” means the Fairway Group;